kanaria69/Mainecoco/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Where did you learn to make ice cream?
+Sunday school.